Dani3lSun/apex-plugin-dropzone/README.md

 - **Refresh Region after upload (REGION_STATIC_ID)** - Region Static ID of the region which should be refreshed after uploading of all files is complete
 - **Image copy&paste support** - Adds support for Copy&Paste of images in modern Browsers (like Chrome)
 - **Wait in milliseconds** - Wait time between uploaded files in milliseconds
-- **Callback Function Event** - Event of the plugin you want a custom javascript function fired (added file / upload complete)
+- **JavaScript Callback Function Event** - Event of the plugin you want a custom javascript function fired (added file / upload complete)
-- **Callback Function** - A valid javascript function that is executed on the event you selected
+- **JavaScript Callback Function** - A valid javascript function that is executed on the event you selected
 - **File too big message** - Message that is shown when a file is too big
 - **Max files exceeded message** - If max Files is set, this will be the error message when it's exceeded
 - **Page Items to submit** - Page Items that should be set into session state.
-- **PLSQL Code** - PLSQL code which saves the files to database tables or collections
+- **PLSQL Code (Upload)** - PLSQL code which saves the files to database tables or collections
+- **Delete Files** - Possibility for end users to delete each file that was uploaded to the server
+- **PLSQL Code (Delete)** - PLSQL code which deletes a file from database tables or collections
+- **Cancel Upload Message** - If *Delete Files* is set, this will be the message of the link to cancel the upload of a file
+- **Remove File Message** - If *Delete Files* is set, this will be the message of the link to remove a file
 - **Logging** - Whether to log events in the console

 ## Plugin Events
 - **Dropzone added file** - DA event that fires when a file gets added to the dropzone area
 - **Dropzone upload completed** - DA event that fires when uploading all files completed
+- **Dropzone upload file success** - DA event that fires when uploading all files completed
+- **Dropzone upload file error** - DA event that fires when uploading all files completed
+- **Dropzone delete file success** - DA event that fires when uploading all files completed
+- **Dropzone delete file error** - DA event that fires when uploading all files completed

 ## How to use
 - Create a Dropzone region on target page
 - Choose best fitting plugin attributes (help included)

-#### Save to DB using PL/SQL
+#### Save/Upload files to DB using PL/SQL
-For saving files to DB you can use a PL/SQL function like this:
+For saving files to DB you can use a PL/SQL function like this (Default):

 ```language-sql
 DECLARE